-- Courses correctly dropped before add/drop deadline or before course starts will not appear on your record. - Grade of Withdrawn (WD) Completed form received after course started, after the add/drop deadline.
+- Courses correctly dropped before add/drop deadline or before course starts will not appear on your record. - Grade of Withdrawn (WD) Completed form received after course started, after the add/drop deadline. - Grade of No Show (NS) Marked as never attended by the instructor, and Registrar's Office has not received form.

-• Grade of No Show (NS) - Registrar's Office has not received form.
 Important: With grades of Withdrawn and No Show you remain responsible for tuition.